-One of the biggest surprises about senior living is how affordable it can be compared with living at home.
+What many don't realize is how affordable the cost of senior living communities can be compared with living at home.
 Relying on family or friend caregivers or hiring in-home care may seem cost-effective on the surface, but can often result in higher cost and greater stress than other options.

 Common Assisted Living Costs